 Free flooded rings demonstrate a unique cavity, or “squirter”, mode under water.
 The transducer couples with the volume of water it encloses, producing a resonance frequency lower than that displayed in air.
 See our free flooded ring page for details.

-Contact us to find the right low frequency acoustic transducer for your application.
+Contact us to find the right low frequency transducer for your application.